Tools

 • Simple maintenance: Non stick pans require practically no maintenance, great news for anyone who abhors cleaning up after cooking.
 Simply wipe the pan down and scrub gently with a dish sponge to remove excess food or oil before drying.

-• Versatile uses: Made from lightweight materials that conduct heat quickly and evenly, non stick pans are known to be a highly versatile, staple tool for both new cooks and experts, used to cook anything from Dutch babies to seared steaks.
+• Versatile uses: Made from lightweight materials that conduct heat quickly and evenly, non stick pans are known to be a highly versatile, staple tool for both new cooks and experts, used to cook anything from Dutch babies to lacy-edged fried eggs.

 Non Stick Skillet Considerations